Free SEO tools / Subdomain Finder

 Subdomain Finder is straightforward to use.
 To start, enter the target domain address and click Scan.
 The tool will take you to the Subdomains section of SE Ranking’s Competitive Research, which reveals comprehensive, up-to-date data on every found subdomain—access data on traffic volume, share, and cost, along with the number of keywords.
 Filter subdomains by any metrics and access the detailed keywords report by clicking on the number of keywords.
 Finally, click the Export button to download the report in the .csv or .xsl format.

-Manually, by using the site:* operator in Google
+• Manually: by entering the site:* operator in Google search.

 Can a subdomain be taken over?

-You can find DNS records using the nslookup command in the command line.
-It shows all DNS records for a given domain, including a list of subdomains.
-The command works for Windows, Linux, and macOS operating systems.
+You can check DNS records by running the nslookup command in the command line.
+It retrieves all available DNS records for a given domain, including subdomains.
+This command works on Windows, Linux, and macOS systems.
+For more detailed results, specialized DNS lookup tools or online scanners can also be used.

 Is a subdomain a separate site?